omgnetwork/omg-js/README.md

 ## OMG.JS
-### Clientside Library Implementation for Tesuji
+### JavaScript Library Implementation for Tesuji

-IMPORTANT: This is a Pre-Alpha implementation of a Client JS library, things WILL break
+IMPORTANT: This is a Pre-Alpha implementation of a JS library, things WILL break

-This is a library that allows a NodeJS Application to Interact with the Tesuji Plasma So that you could:
+This is a library that allows a Client/Server JavaScript application to Interact with the Tesuji Plasma So that you could:

 1. Deposit